Libba Bray: Career

-Going Bovine was published by Delacorte in 2009 and won the annual Michael L. Printz Award from the American Library Association recognizing literary excellence in young adult literature.
-It is a dark comedy about a 16-year-old boy named Cameron who has mad cow disease and a 16-year-old dwarf named Gonzo whom he met in the hospital.
-Gonzo is a video gamer who thinks that everything is trying to kill him.
-Cameron has visitation from a punkish angel named Dulcie who has a propensity for spray-painting her wings.
-They are all on a mission to cure Cameron's mad cow disease.
+Going Bovine was published by Delacorte in 2009 and won the Michael L. Printz Award from the American Library Association recognizing literary excellence in young adult literature.
+It is a dark comedy about a 16-year-old boy named Cameron who has mad cow disease.
+He and his friends, a 16-year-old hypochondriac video gamer with dwarfism named Gonzo and a punk angel named Dulcie who spray-paints her wings, go on a mission to cure Cameron's disease.

-Beauty Queens, about a group of beauty pageant contestants whose plane crashes on an island, was published by Scholastic Press on May 24, 2011.
+Beauty Queens, about a group of beauty pageant contestants whose plane crashes on an island, was published by Scholastic Press in May 2011.

 Bray's novel, The Diviners, was published on September 18, 2012.
 It centers around Evie O'Neill, a seventeen-year-old with a special power who has been sent to live with her uncle in New York City in 1926.
 The sequel, Lair of Dreams, was released in August 2015 and the third book, Before The Devil Breaks You, was released in October 2017.
 The fourth and final book in the series, The King of Crows, was released in February 2020.